spring-guides/gs-messaging-rabbitmq/README.ftl.md

     <@snippet path="src/main/java/hello/Application.java" prefix="complete"/>

-This example sets up a `CachingConnectionFactory` to your locally run RabbitMQ broker.
-That connection factory is injected into both the message listener container and the Rabbit template.

 The bean defined in the `listenerAdapter()` method is registered as a message listener in the container defined in `container()`.
 It will listen for messages on the "chat" queue.
 Because the `Receiver` class is a POJO, it needs to be wrapped in the `MessageListenerAdapter`, where you specify it to invoke `receiveMessage`.

 > **Note:** JMS queues and AMQP queues have different semantics.
 For example, JMS sends queued messages to only one consumer.
 While AMQP queues do the same thing, AMQP producers don't send messages directly to queues.
 Instead, a message is sent to an exchange, which can go to a single queue, or fanout to multiple queues, emulating the concept of JMS topics.
 For more, see [Understanding AMQP]().

-The connection factory and message listener container beans are all you need to listen for messages.
+The message listener container and receiver beans are all you need to listen for messages.
 To send a message, you also need a Rabbit template.

 The `queue()` method creates an AMQP queue.
 The `exchange()` method creates a topic exchange.
 The `binding()` method binds these two together, defining the behavior that occurs when RabbitTemplate publishes to an exchange.